opendocsg/slw-judgments-backfill/2015_SGHC_25/report.md

 _Statutory Interpretation_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 44 of 2015 was allowed by the Court of Appeal on 8 July 2016.
-See [2016] SGCA 42.]
+See <span class="citation">[2016] SGCA 42</span>.]

 30 January 2015

 **Hoo Sheau Peng JC:**

-1       This is an appeal by the appellant, Kori Construction (S) Pte Ltd (“Kori”), against the decision of the District Judge below (in _Nam Hong Construction & Engineering Pte Ltd v Kori Construction (S) Pte Ltd_ [2014] SGDC 271 (“the Judgment”)) on a preliminary question of law which turned on the interpretation of the definition of “structural steelwork” as a type of “specialist building works” within s 2 of the Building Control Act (Cap 29, 1999 Rev Ed) (“BCA”).
+1       This is an appeal by the appellant, Kori Construction (S) Pte Ltd (“Kori”), against the decision of the District Judge below (in _Nam Hong Construction & Engineering Pte Ltd v Kori Construction (S) Pte Ltd_ <span class="citation">[2014] SGDC 271</span> (“the Judgment”)) on a preliminary question of law which turned on the interpretation of the definition of “structural steelwork” as a type of “specialist building works” within s 2 of the Building Control Act (Cap 29, 1999 Rev Ed) (“BCA”).
 “Specialist building works” are regulated under the licensing regime within Part VA of the BCA.

 2       I heard parties on 24 November 2014, and reserved the matter for decision.
 On 12 January 2015, I allowed the appeal.
 I now set out the detailed grounds for my decision.